 I work with individuals and professionals on career transitions, professional development, professional interpersonal relationships and expatriate adjustment.

-I provide in-person sessions in Mies, the Canton of Vaud, 15 minutes from Geneva, Switzerland.
-I also conduct sessions through telehealth technology including video, texting and email in Europe and Ohio, USA.
+I conduct sessions through telehealth technology including video, texting and email.
 I work with encrypted technologies that are HIPAA compliant to ensure client confidentiality.
-All sessions are conducted in English.

 Individual sessions last 50 minutes.
 Couple and Family sessions last for 1 hour 15 minutes.
 Group sessions last for 1 hour 30 minutes.
 This is intentional and focused work.
 As such, session times are closely followed to honor the space and time.
 It is important to start on time and allow yourself a few moments after the session to ground and recalibrate to the rest of your day.